jeffamaxey/objectiv-analytics/tracker/CONTRIBUTING.md

 > Note: We do not recommend upgrading dependencies per package unless really needed for compatibility reasons.
 >
-> It makes much more sense to manage common dependencies via `yarn up`.
->
 > This ensures that sub-packages will not need their own `node_modules` linker and instead rely entirely on the shared
 > one, located in the root of the workspace.
 >